phi1ipp/okta-reporting-tool/README.md

  appUser
  appUserLifecycle
  listGroups
+ createGroups
+ deleteGroups
  userReport
  userSearchReport
  userLifecycle
  manageMembership
 ```
 ### Configuration
-All the configuration is held in `appsettings.json` file, which includes the following section:
+All the configuration is held in `appsettings.json` file (create if missing), which should have the following section:
 ```
     ...,
     "Okta": {